vanessakrohn/FlappyKangaroo/README.md

 ## How to Play

 - Press Space to make the character jump.
-- Avoid hitting the pipes—colliding with one ends the game.
+- Avoid hitting the pipes – colliding with one ends the game.
 - Points are earned based on how long you survive.

 ## Future Improvements